AdaCore/learn/courses/intro-to-spark/book/05_Proof_Of_Functional_Correctness.rst

 To verify this invariant, GNATprove will generate two checks.
 The first one, that checks whether the assertion holds in the first iteration of the loop, will not be verified by the tool.
 Indeed, there is no reason for the first element of ``A`` to be different from ``E`` in this iteration.
 However, the second check will succeed.
 Indeed, it is easy to deduce that, if the first element of ``A`` was not ``E`` in a given iteration, then it is still not ``E`` in the next one.
 Note that, if we move the invariant to the end of the loop, then it will be successfully verified by GNATprove.

-Not only do loop invariants allow to verify complex properties over loops, they are also used by GNATprove to verify other properties, such as the absence of runtime errors over the loop’s body and the statements following the loop.
-More precisely, when verifying runtime checks or other assertions from the loop’s body or from statements following the loop, the last occurrence of the loop invariant preceding this check is assumed to hold.
+Not only do loop invariants allow to verify complex properties over loops, they are also used by GNATprove to verify other properties, such as the absence of runtime errors over the loop's body and the statements following the loop.
+More precisely, when verifying runtime checks or other assertions from the loop's body or from statements following the loop, the last occurrence of the loop invariant preceding this check is assumed to hold.

 Let's look again at this version of the ``Find`` example: